leobudima/elogii-blog/content/route-optimization-apps-for-android-and-ios-why-do-you-need-it-to-work-on-both.md

 And you won’t have to worry about whether or not the devices can connect to the system as a whole.

-At the same time, it’s one less thing you’ll have to worry about when you’re choosing vehicle route optimization software.
+At the same time, it’s one less thing you’ll have to worry about when you’re choosing [**vehicle route optimization software**](https://elogii.com/blog/vehicle-route-optimization-software/ "how to choose vehicle route optimization software").

 Instead, you quickly ask the provider whether it supports both Android and iOS.
 And move on to more pressing matters.